 - Visit the Church of Santa Maria Assunta with its beautiful majolica-tiled dome

-The summer months of June, July, and August are the busiest in Sorrento, with plenty of tourists from around the world flocking to the town to soak up the sun and enjoy the vibrant atmosphere.
-During these months, accommodation and transportation prices may be higher due to the high demand.
+June, July, and August are the busiest months in Sorrento, with plenty of tourists from around the world flocking to the town to soak up the sun and enjoy the vibrant atmosphere.
+Due to the high demand, accommodation and transportation prices may be higher during these months.

 Useful Tips for Travelers